kball/speakwritelisten.com/README.md

-# sapper-blog-template
+# SpeakWriteListen.com

-A starter template for building markdown-powered blogs with [Sapper](https://github.com/sveltejs/sapper) and [Svelte](https://github.com/sveltejs/svelte).
+Started with the [sapper-blog-template](Charca/sapper-blog-template) and extended for things like timed publishing.

 ### 👉 [Demo](https://sapper-blog-template.netlify.com/)